Yap State: History

+At the start of World War I, in 1914, the Empire of Japan occupied the area.
+This occupation was formally recognized within the framework of the Mandate of the Pacific Islands created in 1919 by the League of Nations.

-The Caroline Islands came under the control of the United States in 1944, which administered them as a Trust Territory of the Pacific Islands under a UN mandate received in 1947.
+The Caroline Islands came under the control of the United States during World War II, in 1944, which administered them as a Trust Territory of the Pacific Islands under a UN mandate received in 1947.
 The state was once the Yap District of the Trust Territory of the Pacific Islands.
 On May 10, 1979, Yap ratified the Constitution of the Federated States of Micronesia and became an integral part of this new nation with official independence on November 3, 1986.

 Geography

-A detailed map of the Yap Main Islands.

 The Yap Monarch, the State Bird of Yap.
-The bird is native exclusively to the Yapanese Main Islands.
+The bird is native exclusively to the Yapese Main Islands.

 Yap State is the westernmost state of the Micronesian Federation.
 Further eastwards in order are the states of Chuuk, Pohnpei, and Kosrae.
 It consists of the four main islands of Rumung, Maap, Gagil-Tamil, and Yap Proper (Marbaa') and 134 smaller islands southwest and east of Yap.
 The state stretches from the Yap main islands towards the east to Chuuk for 1,200 to 1,500 km.

-The Yapanese Main Islands are located approximately 800 km southwest of Guam, 3,200 km from Tokyo, 2,000 km from Manila, and 8,000 km from Honolulu.
+The Yapese Main Islands are located approximately 800 km southwest of Guam, 3,200 km from Tokyo, 2,000 km from Manila, and 8,000 km from Honolulu.